saadmanrafat/saadmanrafat.github.io/content/blog/2025-05-31-shell-shocked-wire-llm-directly-in-linux-terminal.md

 ---
 title: "Shell Shocked: Wire an LLM Directly into Your Linux Terminal"
-description: "Turn your terminal into an AI-powered command center that understands what you want to do, not just what you type."
+description: "Transform your Linux terminal into an AI-powered assistant that understands natural language commands, explains actions, and automates tasks using Groq's LLM API."
 author: "Saadman Rafat"
 readTime: 5
 date: "2025-05-31"
-updated: "2025-05-31T00:32:46Z"
+updated: "2025-05-31T12:34:56.789Z"
 image: "arkterm_blog.png"
-tags: ["LLM", "Linux", "CLI", "AI Tools", "Groq", "Terminal Automation", "Developer Tools", "bash", "zsh", "warp.dev"]
+tags: ["LLM", "Linux", "CLI", "AI Tools", "Groq", "Terminal Automation", "Developer Tools", "bash", "zsh", "fish"]
 category: "AI Engineering"
-tldr: "Transforms your Linux terminal into an AI assistant that converts natural language into shell commands.
-Instead of memorizing complex syntax, just describe what you want -- find all Python files modified last week -- becomes the exact find command you need.
-Built with Python and powered by Groq's free API, it detects your project context, explains commands before execution, and includes safety protections.
-Install in 60 seconds, get your free Groq API key, and start having conversations with your terminal instead of fighting with man pages."
+tldr: "Transform your Linux terminal into an AI-powered assistant that understands natural language commands, explains actions, and automates tasks using Groq's LLM API."
 faqs:
   - question: "Can I use arkterm with other LLM providers besides Groq?"
     answer: "Currently arkterm is designed for Groq's API, but the architecture is modular.
 The codebase could be extended to support other providers like OpenAI, Anthropic, or local models like Ollama."